RMgmDB - Rodent Malaria genetically modified Parasites

 RMgmDB News

 The RMgm database now contains information on the genotype and phenotype of more than 5330 different mutants.
-Genotype and phenotype data have been added in the first months of 2024 of new mutants with deleted/mutated or tagged genes involved in rhoptry function, microtubule organisation, fatty acid synthesis and scavanging, autophagy, invasion of red blood cells, sporozoite invasion of mosquito salivary glands and hepatocytes, signal sensing.
+Genotype and phenotype data have been added in the first months of 2024 of new mutants with deleted/mutated or tagged genes involved in rhoptry function, microtubule organisation, fatty acid synthesis and scavenging, autophagy, invasion of red blood cells, sporozoite invasion of mosquito salivary glands and hepatocytes, signal sensing, microtubular inner proteins, axoneme formation.

 • 12 August 2023